sergey-goncharov/haskell-meta-semantics/icfp25-artifact/README.md

 - ``HOGSOS.hs``: Implements HoGSOS laws in the standard sense, and instantiates xCL as a HoGSOS law.
 - ``Separable.hs``: Implements separable HoGSOS laws (equipped with multi-step transitions) and instantiates non-deterministic xCL as a separated HoGSOS law.
 - ``BigStep.hs``: Implements abstract big-step SOS along with its operational model.
-- ``Examples.hs``: Implements the omega-f-g language from the introduction of the paper, along with three versions of call-by-value xCL.
+- ``Examples.hs``: Implements the omega-f-g language from the introduction of the paper, along with xCL and those its versions from the "Case Studies" Section (Sec.
+6) that live in the category of sets.
 - ``Benchmark.hs``: Contains tests and instructions to run them, showing the results of the small-step (presented by multi-step transition) and big-step specifications.
 - ``Utils.hs``: Defines an auxiliary function to help with the presentation.